Opinion | Ivy League Republicans’ phony rebellion against the ‘elites’

 “We”?
 Laxalt is the grandson of a U.S. senator and governor of Nevada and the son of a Washington lobbyist.
 He is a graduate of prep school, Georgetown University and Georgetown Law School who recently hauled in $2.2 million as a partner at Cooper & Kirk, the same Washington firm that employed those plebeians Cotton and Cruz.

 In Pennsylvania, Republican Dave McCormick, a Senate contender, is portraying opponent Mehmet Oz as the darling of the “Hollywood elite” — and himself as champion of the little guy.
-He boasts about his youth spent baling hay and bussing tables, and his ads are about hunting, football, and an “us” vs. “them” theme that targets big tech.
+He boasts about his youth spent baling hay and bussing tables, and his ads are about hunting, football, and an “us” vs. “them” theme that targets Big Tech.

 So who’s “us”?
 Well, McCormick was head of one of the world’s largest hedge funds.
 His wife is a Goldman Sachs executive and White House veteran.
-A who’s-who of hedge fund billionaires is financing his campaign.
+A who’s who of hedge fund billionaires is financing his campaign.

 In Arizona, Republican Senate candidate Jim Lamon professes to speak for “we the people.”
 He denounced Washington for “being one of the richest Zip codes in our country.”